BUREAU OF PUBLIC SECRETS

 27

-Lived reality is spectacularly fragmented and labeled in biological, sociological or other categories which, while being related to the communicable, never communicate anything but facts emptied of their authentically lived content.
+Lived reality is spectacularly fragmented and labeled in biological, sociological, or other categories which, while being related to the communicable, never communicate anything but facts emptied of their authentically lived content.
 It is in this sense that hierarchical power, imprisoning everyone in the objective mechanism of private appropriation (admission/exclusion, see section #3), is also a dictatorship over subjectivity.
 It is as a dictator over subjectivity that it strives, with limited success, to force each individual subjectivity to become objectified, that is, to become an object it can manipulate.
 This extremely interesting dialectic should be analyzed in greater detail (objective realization in subjectivity — the realization of power — and objective realization in objectivity — which enters into the praxis of constructing everyday life and destroying power).

 Facts are deprived of content in the name of the communicable, in the name of an abstract universality, in the name of a perverted harmony in which everyone realizes himself in an inverted perspective.
-In this context the SI is in the line of contestation that runs through Sade, Fourier, Lewis Carroll, Lautréamont, surrealism and lettrism — at least in its least-known currents, which were the most extreme.
+In this context the SI is in the line of contestation that runs through Sade, Fourier, Lewis Carroll, Lautréamont, surrealism, and lettrism — at least in its least-known currents, which were the most extreme.

 Within a fragment set up as a totality, each further fragment is itself totalitarian.
-Individualism treated sensitivity, desire, will, intelligence, good taste, the subconscious and all the categories of the ego as absolutes.
+Individualism treated sensitivity, desire, will, intelligence, good taste, the subconscious, and all the categories of the ego as absolutes.
 Today sociology is enriching the categories of psychology, but the introduction of variety into the roles merely accentuates the monotony of the identification reflex.
 The freedom of the “survivor” will be to assume the abstract constituent to which he has “chosen” to reduce himself.
 Once any real fulfillment has been put out of the picture, all that remains is a psycho-sociological dramaturgy in which interiority functions as a safety valve to drain off the effects one has worn for the daily exhibition.
 Survival becomes the ultimate stage of life organized as the mechanical reproduction of memory.

 28